Wally Langdon

 Langdon was born in Boulder, Western Australia.
-After moving to Perth from the Goldfields, he played two seasons of senior WANFL football for Claremont, appearing in five games during the 1946 season and two during the 1947 season.
+After moving to Perth from the Eastern Goldfields, he played two seasons of senior WANFL football for Claremont, appearing in five games during the 1946 season and two during the 1947 season.

 A left-handed middle-order batsman, Langdon made his first-class cricket debut for Western Australia in October 1946, playing against a touring English team.
 His Sheffield Shield debut came during the 1947–48 season, which was Western Australia's first in the competition.
 At the end of the season, he represented the state team against the Australian national team on its way to a tour of England, and scored a maiden first-class century, 112 runs.
 Langdon made his first Sheffield Shield century during the 1948–49 season, 138 against Queensland.
 He toured India, Pakistan, and Sri Lanka with a Commonwealth XI team during the 1949–50 season, and made fourteen first-class appearances on tour.